 An employment agreement can have a special rate of relevant daily pay if it is the same or greater than the rate above.

 Relevant daily pay is used to calculate payment for public holidays, alternative holidays, sick leave and bereavement leave (unless the criteria for using average daily pay instead have been met and the employer chooses to use average daily pay).

 A seasonal job usually describes a situation where an employer employs workers on a fixed-term agreement to complete a job that comes up every 'season', for a limited time eg to pick apples.
 After the work is completed (eg when all the apples are picked) the employment agreement ends.
 See ‘fixed-term’ above.

 Is paid time off work if the employee, their spouse, partner, dependent child or other person who depends on them is sick or injured.
 Five days sick leave each year is available after;

 - being continuously employed by an employer for six months, or

 - working for the employer for an average of 10 hours per week; and at least one hour every week or 40 hours every month, over a period of six months.

 Starting-out workers are:

-- 16 and 17-year-old employees who have not yet completed six months of continuous employment with their current employer.
+- 16 and 17-year-old employees who haven't done six months of continuous employment with their current employer

 Different types of minimum wage rates has information on the three different types of minimum wage.